Application and service accounts: Half protected is half not

 Cyber attackers tend to focus on end users to get into an environment, traversing the network and systems.
 These attackers hunt for accounts with access to sensitive data—their target.
 While the ultimate “keys to the kingdom” are administrative accounts such as Local Administrator and highly-privileged IT user accounts, non-user accounts such as those used by applications and services also need to be protected.
 If you’re only securing end user and privileged user accounts, you leave half of the accounts in your environment—application and service accounts—at risk of being compromised.

-There are a few current trends affecting a growing number of applications authenticating to other applications or services for successful completion of a task:
+There are several trends affecting a growing number of applications authenticating to other applications or services for the successful completion of a task: